tatsy/PptLatexEditor/README.md

 2. Compile plugin

  For Visual Studio users, only opening solution file and compiling the project finish the installation.
  I'm now planning to provide installation file at the other webpage, so please wait for a moment for if you are a non VS user.

+3. Initial setting

+ This plug-in uses "platex.exe" and "dvipng.exe".
+Therefore, please specify the location of these files using the "Settings" button in the "TeX" tab.

  Thanks!